Flag Lifecycle & Workflow

 Next Steps

-- Targeting — Configure rules and segments
+- Targeting — Constraints and segments

-- Rollout — Percentage rollouts
+- Rollout — Percentage rollouts and canary releases

 - Best Practices — Flag debt management